Each kit contains carefully selected materials to ensure your garden flourishes in the local environment:

 All species included in the kit are chosen to complement the City’s streetscape enhancements, ensuring your verge remains healthy and colourful year-round.

-Successful applicants can collect their Starter Kits from the City of Belmont Operations Centre on
+Successful applicants can collect their Starter Kits from the City of Belmont Operations Centre on Saturday 30 May 2026.
+We'll confirm further details after your application has been submitted.

 - Includes plants of varied heights, widths, and textures